Kalmat/PyMonCtl/README.md

 (3) It doesn't exactly return / change contrast, but gamma values.

-(4) If monitor has no VCP MCCS support, it can not be addressed separately,
+(4) Working on Windows with VCP MCCS support, otherwise, it will suspend ALL monitors.
-    so ALL monitors will be turned off / suspended.
     To address a specific monitor, try using turnOff() / turnOn() / detach() / attach() methods.

-(5) It will suspend ALL monitors.

-(6) Only if monitor has VCP MCCS support.

 #### WARNING: Most of these properties may return ''None'' in case the value can not be obtained